loicrava/Introduction-SolidWorks/README.md

 Thanks to the volume function and the shape select a face of your cube and make a Hole !

-## Step 3 Objet Font
+## Step 3 Object Font

 Font your Objet to make it malliable

 (Search "Congé function" on internet if you need)

-## Step 4 Add an extension of your Objet
+## Step 4 Add an extension of your Object

 Make an other volume starting to a face of your Object !
 Select a face then pull a triangle a circle a rectangle a square whatever you want, it must start from your object .

-# Part 3: Create Your First Objet
+# Part 3: Create Your Own Object

 ## Create an Objet of your Choice

+(Glasses, mouse, air pods, a coin ect...)

 ### attendance will be recorded by presenting this object at the end of the workshop